How to control the ball

-This technique is useful when the ball is coming from the side.
-You should contact the ball using the area on the bottom outside part of your shoelaces.
+This technique is used when receiving passes that are not directed to your feet or when the ball is coming from the side.
+You should contact the ball using the area on the outside part of your shoelaces.

 Sole of the foot

-This technique is useful when the ball is falling.
-Don’t just wait for the ball to arrive, stay on your toes and quickly adjust to its trajectory.
-Try to cushion the ball using the area of your shoelaces.
+This technique is useful when the ball is falling from above.
+Don’t just wait for the ball to arrive, instead try to remain on your toes and quickly adjust to its trajectory.
+Cushion the ball using the area of your shoelaces.
 At the moment of contact, withdraw your controlling foot by bending the knee and ankle.

 The thigh is useful when you want to trap the ball when it’s falling.
 Make sure to position yourself properly, before you try to trap the ball.
 Adjust your thigh so that the ball is directed downward.
 If you don’t retract your thigh, the ball will just bounce off.